GrinonBarrett/Taksidos/Core Rules/Creatures/Barmpasow.md

 -----

-**Run Speed**: It may run up to 6.5 yards per move.
+**Run Speed**: It may run up to 8 yards per move.

-**Swim speed**: You may swim up to 1 yard per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 2 yards per move, presuming the water isn’t too rough.

-**Flying SPeed**: If it is not prone, it may fly up to 9.5 yards per move.
-If must fly at least 6 yards per round to remain airborne.
+**Climb Speed**: It may climb up to 5 yards per round, presuming it is reasonable terrain to do so.

 **Unarmed Attacks**;

- • Slam: The korsikhor may use any part of its body to strike a foe within 1 yard.
+ • Slam: The barmpasow may use any part of its body to strike a foe within 2 yards.
 This is a melee bare attack.

- • Claws: The korsikhor may use its claw to strike a foe within 1 yard.
+ • Claws: The barmpasow may use its claw to strike a foe within 2 yards.
 This is a melee cutting attack.

- • Thagomizer: The korsikhor may us its tail against any creature behind or to its sides within 1.5 yards.
+ • Stinger: The barmpasow may us its tail against any creature behind or to its sides within 3 yards.
 This is treated as a melee piercing attack.

 -----
+{Need to redo the attack table later}
 **Table**: *Attack versus Creature*
 | Weapon                 |          |            |         |            |         |
 |------------------------|-----------|----------|------------|---------|------------|